AHV PROGRAM – UDDER HEALTH

 The corrected daily milk yield increases the most with the AHV UHP population, compared to the expectation (baseline in the graph).
-The 206 other cows groups increase as well, but the average increase is smaller, compared to the control group.
-However, this is not the case for the second population (yellow), and the final population (red) is increasing the least of all groups, compared to the expectation (baseline in the graph).
+The 206 other cows groups seem to increase as well eventually, but the average increase is smaller for the second population (yellow), compared to the AHV UHP group, and the final population (red) is increasing the least of all groups, compared to the expectation (baseline in the graph).

 The three MPRs for all cows were carried out between days 60 and 250 (days in lactation).

-“I love how with AHV, we analyze the milk control first, and based on this data, we identify which cows should enter the AHV health plans.“
+“I love how with AHV, we analyse the milk control first, and based on this data, we identify which cows should enter the AHV health plans.“

 Hans Habben Jansen, dairy farmer (Kamerik, the Netherlands)